virtualolsonNo1/ChessBoard/README.md

     - Similarly, because speed is not a huge concern with something like this where human movement is the limiting factor, python will be plenty quick for this job despite being much, much slower than C
 - Additionally, I was having some power issues with the LEDs, where only the first 4 rows operated as intended, with the latter half being half lit up but not fully lit up or off.
 I resoldered all of the shift registers with new ICs, hooked up a logic analyzer to see if the correct data was going through, etc., and even had my boss who is an Electrical Engineer have a go at it, and nothing came of it, leading to the conclusion that there's most likely a power issue somewhere.
     - This very well could be the case with 64 LEDs all being powered over USB-C, but a current limit was imposed on each LED using the shift registers for them, so this shouldn't be an issue, so I will have to do a board spin with just one row later, trying to figure out a better way to route power to each LED

+# USE CASE
+- Once finished, the chess board will function as follows:
+    - Current functionality:
+        - once plugged in, chess clock will turn on, displaying default time control of 1:00 for each player
+        - if either of two outside push buttons are pressed, it will start the opponents timer, signifying that the first player made their move then hit the button
+        - if the middle button is pressed before the game starts it changes the time control.
+If the game has already started, it will reset the game so the players can start another one whenever they want
+        - during this time, the chess clock display will properly display the time control chosen or each player's time if the game has already started
+        - The hall effect data is stored in a buffer as well as the respective LED data to be sent to the LEDs
+    - Yet to be added functionality:
+        - after each change in the state of the board buffer of the hall data, this data will be sent over USB-C to a python app that will display the pieces place on the board and the engine evaluation of the position
+        - When a piece is picked up, it's potential squares to be moved to will be lit up by the LEDs